 The remnant of an ancient shield volcano, Mount Warning (or Wollumbin, to use its Aboriginal name) stands to the south-west of Brisbane in the Tweed Ranges.
 It was named Warning by Captain Cook after he encountered reefs along the coast in 1770.
-A place of cultural and traditional significance to the Bundjalung (Aboriginal) people, the mountain was officially recognised as Wollumbin in 2006.
+A place of cultural and traditional significance to the Bundjalung (Aboriginal) people, the mountain was officially recognised as Wollumbin in 2006, meaning “cloud catcher”.
 It’s a popular walk undertaken by over 60,000 people each year (Source: Wikipedia), many of them to watch the sunrise.
 Under traditional Aboriginal culture, Wollumbin is considered a sacred men’s site and people are discouraged from climbing the mountain (there’s signage at the start), although very few Web sites mention this and it’s a popular walk.

 Today is my second time doing this hike, this time taking Luke, my (7-year old) son, with me.
 We set off from our hotel at Kingscliff around 7am, and we’re at the start of the trail just after 8:30am.
 The track immediately starts climbing up through subtropical and temperate rainforest.